mrfret/mountv2/README.md

 # V3 is beta stage now

 ---

-## SUPPORT FOR PG | PTS WILL ENDED IN 2 WEEKS

----
 ## This BRANCHE USED RCLONE_UNION

 THE ENV WILL BE OVERWRITEN !!!

-new rclone.env ( old once will be removed and replace )
+new rclone.env ( old one will be removed and replaced )

 ```sh
 <<-